My lesson in letting go and discovering my inner wanderlust

 - Distances on a map can be very deceptive.
 It depends on the quality of the road, whether you need to cross through other busy towns and the time or the day of the week; if booking a tour try and get an honest estimation of your time and where toilet stops will be available, where you can grab food (that they will eat).

 - If your little one is a train enthusiast, they will love the Coastal railway line, several times an hour they chug past with passengers literally clinging to the windows and doors, a lovely authentic experience – after a few days you barely notice the sound anymore!

-- A package holiday comes with the convenience of hotels and flights being booked for you – but it still pays to do your own research on the family friendliness of a hotel – this is more than just whether it has a kids club.
+- A package holiday comes with the convenience of hotels and flights being booked for you – but it still pays to do your own research on the family-friendliness of a hotel – this is so much more than just whether it has a kids club.

 Although our little Globetrotters loved spending hours by the pool, I couldn’t help but feel there was a big wide world out there we were missing tucked away in our resort.
 We live in a country (UAE) with an abundance of resorts, all competing for the best in their various markets and families are generally pretty well catered for making it a tough act to follow.

-We (ok Mr Globetrotter) planned this trip only as a quick getaway – a reconnaissance mission – but it has served its purpose well.
-We’ve been studying this much more detailed Sri Lanka itinerary by our friends at Travelyn Family.
+We (ok Mr Globetrotter) planned this trip only as a quick getaway – a reconnaissance mission – but it has served its purpose well in putting together a much more detailed Sri Lanka itinerary

 Oh, Sri Lanka; yes, we’ll be back!!!